Dhruv278/Pizza-Delivery-System/README.md

    cd pizza-palace-backend
    npm install
    ```

 3. **Set up environment variables:**

-   Create a `.env` file in the root directory of the project.
+   Create a `config.env` file in the root directory of the project.
 Define the following environment variables:

    ```plaintext
    DATABASE=